smjonas/inc-rename.nvim/README.md

-  hl_group = "Substitute", -- the highlight group used for highlighting the identifier's new name multifile_preview = true, -- whether to enable the command preview across multiple buffers show_message = true, -- whether to display a `Renamed m instances in n files` message after a rename operation }
+  hl_group = "Substitute", -- the highlight group used for highlighting the identifier's new name multifile_preview = true, -- whether to enable the command preview across multiple buffers show_message = true, -- whether to display a `Renamed m instances in n files` message after a rename operation post_hook = nil, -- callback to run after renaming, receives the result table (from LSP handler) as an argument }
 ```